 Here are some tips that can be helpful in reducing high blood pressure:

-Exercise is helpful in stopping and developing hypertension.
-It is also a good tool to maintain normal pressure in hypertension patients because daily normal type exercise can reduce blood pressure readings sufficiently.
-Regular exercise will keep your heart strong and your heart will become more efficient to supply the blood to the body and your blood pressure will decrease.
+Regular exercise will keep your heart strong, and your heart will become more efficient to supply the blood to the body, and your blood pressure will decrease.

-Just do some moderate physical activities that can be easily performed by you.
+Just do some moderate physical activities that you can efficiently perform.

 - Active sports, such as basketball or tennis